chandrikakosireddy/demoapp/README.md

 # demoapp
-this is my 1st git repo
+This is my 1st git repo
+Author - skillup